Hip Replacement Surgery

 Details Surrounding Hip Replacement Surgery

 Hip replacements have a 98% success rate i.e. no pain and good functional outcome.
 This would imply a 1% to 2% risk of complications whether minor or severe.
-Having any form of surgery requires a certain degree of trust in your surgeon, a bit like flying in an aeroplane, your trust is placed in the hands of the pilot, i.e., you put your seatbelt on, your tray table back and enjoy the ride.
+Having any form of surgery requires a certain degree of trust in your surgeon.
+It is like flying in an airplane, your trust is placed in the hands of the pilot, i.e., you put your seatbelt on, your tray table back and enjoy the ride.
 However, it is wise to know some of the details which I will describe as follows.

 If one adopts a scientific approach, the current evidence would show that the side approach is marginally inferior to the posterior and anterior approaches.

-The differences between the anterior and the posterior approaches are still being debated, although there is a trend to slightly quicker recovery for the anterior approach, and yes, the anterior approach is the only truly muscle sparing approach.
-However both the posterior and the anterior approaches do not influence the gluteal muscles that are primarily required for walking and thus both approaches allow for mobilisation the same day of the operation.
+The differences between the anterior and the posterior approaches are still being debated, although there is a trend to slightly quicker recovery for the anterior approach in the 1st week.
+In addition, the anterior approach is the only truly muscle sparing approach.
+However, both the posterior and the anterior approaches do not influence the gluteal muscles that are primarily required for walking and thus both approaches allow for mobilization the same day of the operation.
 In my practice I perform both approaches because sometimes the posterior approach is better than the anterior approach in a particular individual and vice versa.
 I firmly do not believe that there is a single approach suitable for all patients.
 My technique for the anterior approach does not require a traction table as with the well marketed AMIS approach.

 My experience with the anterior and posterior approach has led me to the following observations:

 With either approach the patients are in the same position with respect to post-operative recovery at about the two-week mark.
-My physiotherapists report that the anterior approach does appear to provide for a slightly increased level of confidence with initial mobilisation.
-My surgical experience leads me to believe that the anterior approach results in a more stable hip replacement initially, a more reducible implant positioning and allows for a more confident on-table leg length assessment.
+My physiotherapists report that the anterior approach does appear to provide for a slightly increased level of confidence with initial mobilization.
+My surgical experience leads me to believe that the anterior approach results in a more stable hip replacement initially, a more reproducible implant positioning and allows for a more confident on-table leg length assessment.
 However, the anterior approach is not really extensile.
 In other words, should there be a complication, enlarging the cut to manage the complication, such as a fracture of the femur, is somewhat more complex.
 Also the anterior approach access to the hip joint results in a lot more stress placed on the tissues and is not a good idea in patients with osteoporotic bone.
 The shape of the patient also can dictate the approach, for instance if a patient has a pendulous abdomen this would get in the way of the anterior approach, whereas if the patient has large buttocks, the length of the incision would be longer with the posterior approach.
 Sometimes in excessively muscular patients the posterior approach is better.
-It must be said that the posterior approach is the workhorse of approaches to the hip replacement in my practice.
+It must be said that the posterior approach is the workhorse of approaches to the hip replacement and there is good evidence that it has the lowest complication rate overall.
 It is the approach preferred in osteoporotic bone and is used for not only primary hip replacements, but also for all revision hip replacement surgery.
 This is because it is a very versatile and extensile approach, i.e., slightly safer than the anterior approach.

 From a cosmetic point of view, it must always be remembered that the length of the scar does not dictate how well the wound will heal as the wound heals from side-to-side and not from end-to-end.
 What matters is what is done beneath the skin cut and that the surgeon is meticulous with his handling of the soft tissues and bone throughout the procedure.

 The metal-on-metal resurfacing total hip replacement has largely been stopped in Europe.
 (The term resurfacing is a well-chosen marketing word that implies less surgery.
 This is NOT the case, as a Resurfacing Hip Replacement is still a Total hip replacement, just of a different design.
-It in fact demands larger cuts and more muscle release with subsequent repair.)
-There are a few centres in the United Kingdom and America that still do this procedure.
-In my practice it is offered to the very young, fit, large males.
+It in fact demands larger cuts and more muscle release .)
+There are a few centers in the United Kingdom and America that still do this procedure.
+In my practice it is offered to the very active, fit, large males.
 Patients of small size, and this typically means most woman, have historically done very poorly with this implant.
-There are no real advantages in respect of this implant other than a slightly more normal gait cycle and some studies indicate perhaps a higher level of activity associated with these implants.
-However, the metal-on-metal bearing surfaces have resulted in metal debris that includes cobalt and chrome irons.
+There are no real advantages in respect of this implant other than a slightly more normal gait cycle and some studies indicate perhaps a higher level of activity possible with these implants.
+However, the metal-on-metal bearing surfaces do result in metal debris that includes cobalt and chrome ions.
 These can in some patients result in a biologically adverse reaction which will require early revision.
-Currently there are experimental versions using ceramic in terms of resurfacing, however this is not mainstream, and I have some serious concerns regarding future complications for this design because of the mechanical properties of the ceramic material.
+Due to this, patients with resurfacings need annual follow-up with xrays (current BOA recommendation), specifically because adverse reactions to metal debris can be asymptomatic for years while causing bone and soft tissue damage.
+Despite this I enjoy doing Resurfacing hip replacements BUT the patient needs to be compliant wrt follow-up.
+Currently there are experimental versions using ceramic in terms of resurfacing, however this is not yet mainstream, and I have some serious concerns regarding future complications for this design because of the mechanical properties of the ceramic material.
+We shall see what the future holds in this regard.

 Ceramic-on-ceramic bearings however still have the lowest wear rate of all bearings.
 This is what we call a hard-on-hard bearing.
 Historically there have been issues with brittleness and therefore potential for these bearings to break.
 The implant I use has a patented titanium band integrated with the ceramic liner and there are no reported breakages of this design.
 Further issues as it relates to ceramic bearings are that on occasion these can result in a squeaking noise.
 The incidence of this varies but generally it is approximately 1% to 3% of cases and usually only when the patient is moving the hip into extremes of position.
 The beauty of ceramic is that there is no reported biological response to the little bit of wear debris that is created.
 That is opposed to any other materials such as the metal implants and/or the polyethylene implants.
-It is impossible for us to determine preoperatively which patients may or may not react to this debris.
-As mentioned before, the metal-on-metal bearings are fraught with concerns and in my practice I am now performing far less metal-on-metal resurfacing total hip replacements than I used to.
-This is as a consequence of the worldwide concerns in respect of these materials as bearing surfaces on each other.
+This lack of response to ceramic debris leads to the lowest rate of aseptic lysis (loosening of bone attachment to the implant), which is often a reason for revision.

 The details of the materials we use for hip replacements are a textbook’s worth of discussion and any of these concerns can be directly discussed at consultation.